Hello, Camp Soft Landing Campers!

 Off-playa preparations: We need lots of help with gear preparation, infrastructure creation, and administrative management of Camp Soft Landing.
-Please use this form to tell us about how you'd like to help with these off-playa opportunities, or email us at email@example.com.
+Please email us at email@example.com.
 We're creating a less centralized, more sustainable admin and leadership structure for Camp Soft Landing, The Full Circle Teahouse, and Palenque Norte.
 If you'd like to be involved regularly in any or all of these projects, please let us know in what capacity -- large, small, in between, or parts unknown -- and we'll find the right way to fit all the pieces together.

 Dues for 2017